yash-ad/Namaste-React-Learning/Chapter 03-Laying-TheFoundation/Assignment/AssignmentNotes.md

 JSX Type:

 JSX is an embeddable XML-like syntax meant to be transformed into valid JavaScript.
 It allows developers to write HTML directly within JavaScript, facilitating the creation of UI components in libraries like React.

+ "scripts": {
+    "start": "parcel index.html",
+    "build": "parcel build index.html",
+    "test": "jest"
+  },

+Create scripts to run the commands now, we can write npm run start / npm start => npx parcel index.html

+//React Element => Object => HTMLElement(rendered component)
+//Created element using core react const heading = React.createElement("h1", { id: "heading" }, "Hello I'm here");

+console.log(heading);
+//JSX - Javascript syntax which is easier to create HTML element
+//JSX is seperate and React is seperate, it is used bcz its developer friendly

+// JSX(its a syntax) - is not HTML in Javascript, it's HTML or XML like syntax const jsxHeading = <h1 id="heading">Hello I'm here boy</h1>;

+console.log(jsxHeading);

+const root = ReactDOM.createRoot(document.getElementById("root"));

+root.render(jsxHeading);

+Transpiling converts source code from a programming language into an equivalent source code of the same or a different programming language example - Parcel transpiles the JSX code into React code before it reaches the javascript engine

+Parcel gives this code to Babe

+JSX => React.createElement => ReactElement- JS Object => HTML Element(rendered)

+Attributes are given in camelCase.If you want to write JSX in multiple lines we wrap it inside () paranthesis const jsxHeading = (<h1 className="head">Hello
+I'm here boy
+</h1>);

+ React Component
+- Class Based Component - Old ways to build code (It uses Javascript classes)
+- Function Based Component - New way to build code (It uses Javascript functions)

+React Functional Component - Just a javascript function (Name it capital letter) that returns a React element const HeadingComponent = () => {
+  return <h1>Namaste React Functional Component</h1>;
+};